deadalusai/rust-for-csharp-developers/notes.md

 # Traits

-Traits are superfically similar to C# interfaces, very similar to Haskell typeclasses.
+Traits are superfically similar to C# interfaces.
+You can implement a trait on any type as long as you control the type or the trait (or both).

-A trait can be implemented by any type (e.g. struct, tuple, enum).

 In this case the "Clone" trait indicates that a value implementing it can go from a shared reference "&self" to an owned value "Self".

 We implement the trait using the "impl for" syntax.

 This implementation copies the x, y, z values into a new Vector3 struct.

 # Traits two